jeremybeck/RepData_PeerAssessment1/PA1_template.md

 ## There are now 0 rows with missing step counts in the Mean-filled data
 ```

-So now that we've filled in the missing values, we can plot the distribution of total steps taken each day, and compare the mean and median to the previous values.
+Now that we've filled in the missing values, we can plot the distribution of total steps taken each day, and compare the mean and median to the previous values.

 ```r